-Crystals Rocks Minerals | My Business My Passion
+Stone Mania My Business My Passion

 The story of Stone Mania began quite unexpectedly on a blistering hot day in Delhi in 2001.
-A visit to a street market and the random purchase of some silver and gemstone jewellery was the start of a journey that has taken me around the world and given me more enjoyment than I could ever have imagined.
+A visit to a street market and the random purchase of some silver and gemstone jewellery led to a journey that has taken me around the world and given me more enjoyment than I could ever have imagined.

 Having grown up in a quiet north London suburb I spent more time than I care to remember working with my dad in a south London market.
-Aware that I didn't like being there and disappointed that I had no interest in taking over the business he left me to my own devices and after leaving school I joined Thomson Holidays.
+Aware I didn't like being there and disappointed I had no aspirations to take over the business, he left me to my own devices and after leaving school I joined Thomson Holidays.

 The Early Days in India